RTEMS/rtems-docs/eng/vc-users.rst

 working on a few different changes or a progression of changes it is best to use a local branch for each change.

-A branch for each change lets your repo's master branch track the upstream RTEMS' master branch without interacting with any of the changes you are working on.
+A branch for each change lets your repo's main branch track the upstream RTEMS' main branch without interacting with any of the changes you are working on.
 A completed change is emailed to the developer's list for review and this can take time.
-While this is happening the upstream's master branch may be updated and you may need to rebase your work and test again if you are required to change or update your patch.
+While this is happening the upstream's main branch may be updated and you may need to rebase your work and test again if you are required to change or update your patch.
 A local branch isolates a specific change from others and helps you manage the process.